Annabelle Selldorf: Early life and education

 Selldorf was born on July 5, 1960, in Cologne, Germany.
 While growing up, she was inspired heavily by both her father, Herbert Selldorf, and his subtle architectural approach as well as modernist tradition.
 At the age of 12, Selldorf's father purchased a house in Cologne, Germany, making tiny adjustments to the lighting, furniture, and wall color that formed the foundation for her own architectural approach.
 Selldorf also found inspiration in Ludwig Mies Van Der Rohe's designs, citing his 1930 Tugendhat House in Brno, Czech Republic as typifying a balance of daily living and design.

 Selldorf moved to New York City in 1980.
 She received her Bachelor of Architecture degree from Pratt Institute in New York and worked briefly for architect Richard Gluckman, then earned a Master of Architecture degree from Syracuse University in Florence, Italy.
+In 2025, Selldorf received an Honorary Doctor of Arts from Pratt University.

 Career

 Selldorf Architects

 Selldorf explains in an article for Architectural Digest that she did not want to be an architect growing up.
 Her father was an architect, and he eventually recommended she work for a contractor.
 This experience sparked her interest to pursue the profession.
 As she moved into more traditional workspaces, many of her projects involved balancing both interior design and architectural endeavors for private and residential clients.

 Selldorf founded her first independent practice in 1988, which today employs upwards of 65 employees.
 Her company is present in four continents.
+In 2004, Selldorf established Vica, a company to sell her own furniture; she named it after the design firm founded by her grandmother in Cologne in the 1930s.

 Selldorf is a sought after architect in the art world, designing a plethora of gallery spaces, museums, and homes for both artists and collectors.
 She has designed gallery and exhibition spaces for Hauser & Wirth, the Whitney, Gladstone Gallery, Michael Werner, David Zwirner, Acquavella Galleries and Frieze Art Fair's Frieze Masters.
 Her firm routinely collaborates with the Gagosian Gallery on exhibition designs.
 Her clients also include Christophe Van de Weghe and Per Skarstedt.

 Selldorf's approach to design has been described in the Wall Street Journal as "...about restrained and understated elegance.
 From reinvented Beaux-Arts galleries to handsome residential towers, the Selldorf statement goes against the grain."
 Her work has also been praised by Paul Goldberger, Architecture Critic for The New Yorker as "...a kind of gentle modernism of utter precision, with perfect proportions."
 In another article by Architectural Digest, Selldorf describes her design process—as demonstrated in her work on a Fifth Avenue apartment—as focusing on "unconscious comfort" and "clean and clear space."
+In The New York Times, architecture critic Michael Kimmelman praised Selldorf’s expansion of the Frick Collection, writing that it is “about as sensitive and deft as one could hope for.
+At moments, as in a voluptuous new marble staircase and airy auditorium, it approximates poetry.”